 Even though we’re telling you to self-isolate to protect yourself as much as possible, you are not alone.
 There are many other courageous parents like you going through a pregnancy after loss at this exact time.
 Feel free to join our online support groups.
-Find local mamas who can do a Zoom chat with you.
+Find local parents who can do a Zoom chat with you.
 Reach out to your regular line of support in all the ways we have as the pandemic continues.
 Just because we’re experiencing a once-in-a-century pandemic, it doesn’t mean we can’t be there for each other.
 We’re here for you at PALS.
 Let us help.

 Please note that the information in this article is not a substitute for medical advice from your own obstetrician or midwife.
 Your care provider is most familiar with your personal situation, your region’s response to COVID-19, and is best equipped to answer your specific questions and address your concerns.
 These questions and answers are intended for informational purposes only.
 Please do not use this article as a substitute for medical advice, diagnosis, or treatment.

 - Parenting and Pregnancy After Loss in a Pandemic: If You Are Tired, You Aren’t Alone